question id: buck-shut-stove-1

 question id: ebola-sigmoid-3

-Exercise 9 Each of the curves in the graph is an exponential function \(e^{kt}\), for various values of \(k\).
+Exercise 9 Each of the curves in the graph is an exponential function \(e^{kt}\), for various values of the parameter \(k\).

 What is the order from \(k\) smallest (most negative) to k largest?